How to actually get hired remotely

-3. Does the math add up?
-(1 + 2 = 3)
+3. Do the maths (1 + 2 = 3)

-Let’s assume after thing 1 (where you had to be honest with yourself and decide if remote work is even for you) you decided that remote work is definitely what you want.
+Let’s assume after point 1 (where you had to be honest with yourself and decide if remote work is even for you), you decided that remote work is definitely what you want.

-So it doesn’t add up: how do you become qualified?
+If it doesn’t add up: how do you become qualified?

 What can you change?

-Become an expert in the domain
+Become an expert in your domain

 What can’t you change?

-And with this, the thing no one would ever like to admit is: bias in hiring.
-But let’s face it, people have it.
-We at Pleo do everything we can to avoid human bias, and we like to be as open-minded as possible.
+And with this, the thing no one would ever like to admit is: there is bias in hiring.
+Let’s face it, people have it.
+We at Pleo do everything we can to avoid human bias.
+All of our employees undertake bias training before they start interviewing others and we like to be as open-minded as possible.
 But still, you can show it even if you have the best intentions at heart.

 Apply for jobs that are popular as remote jobs.
 Don’t try to be the exception, follow the rule.
-This stuff is new and still seen as a bit risky to companies.
-You want to get this right and to get it to work for both you and the company.
+This stuff is new and still seen as a bit risky to some companies.
+You want to get this right so it works for both you and the business.

-I’m ready and qualified.
+I’m ready and qualified!
 Now what?

 Great news.
 Now, get ready for a lot of hard work.
 The good news is that lots of places are hiring remote-only now.
 Companies are realising that hiring doesn’t have to stop because a person can’t physically come to the office for an interview.